-7 Wonders Duel takes you back 3000 odd years or so, to once again rule over an empire in this tricky, thought provoking, and ultimately brilliant riff on its big brother; 7 Wonders.
-If you have never played 7 Wonders don't panic, as these games are very different, yet are clearly related.
+7 Wonders Duel takes you back 3,000 odd years or so, to once again rule over an empire in this tricky, thought-provoking, and ultimately brilliant riff on its big brother; 7 Wonders.
+If you have never played 7 Wonders don't panic, as these games are very different.
+Just clearly related.

-If you've played 7 Wonders, and love it or hate it, this game is worth investigating.
-A relatively small footprint, and gameplay under an hour it is great for couples, lunch breaks or just as a cracking head-to-head game that wraps up in under an hour.
+If you've played 7 Wonders, whether love it or hate it, this game is worth investigating.
+With a relatively small footprint and gameplay of under an hour, it is great for couples, lunch breaks, or just as a cracking head-to-head game.

 7 Wonders Duel - The Game

-After each selecting four of the available wonders each – yes that does mean there will be eight of them in total, but only seven can be built – and your starting coins, in turn, you will select one the available cards from the pyramid style display and add it to you civilisation, paying any costs associated and thus gain its benefits/resource.
+After selecting four of the available wonders each (yes that does mean there will be eight of them in total, but only seven can be built) and your starting coins, you will select one of the available cards from the pyramid style display.
+Add it to your civilisation, paying any costs associated, and gain its benefits/resources.